 Traveling, meeting new friends, “running the brown”, promoting kayaks, and trying to explain Demshitz they were high on life and decided to keep pushing to the next epic destination….

 They found that place in South America.
 Starting the trip in Ecuador.
 Jared had been there before and wanted to go back to show Dave and Graham the goods, and get a warm up for the ultimate stop on the trip in Chile.
 They had two solid weeks of kayak vacation in Ecuador, filming a bunch in hopes to make a movie of the trip.
 They arrived in Chile and were welcomed in open arms by Kurt Casey, a legend in the sport and long time friend of Dave’s dad.
-He opened up his house in Pucon to them, actually his shed.
-They stayed there many nights.
-They also met local paddler Rodrigo Tuschner, who showed the boys how to run the real shit!
-It seemed like everywhere they went they had friends of friends who knew people, as the kayak community often does.
+He opened up his house in Pucon to them, actually his shed..
+Demshitz stayed there many nights.
+They also met local paddler Rodrigo Tuschner, who showed the boys how to run the REAL shit!
+It seemed like everywhere they went they had friends of friends, as the kayak community often does.
 Everything started clicking like they were living in a movie!

-The goal of Demshitz is to teach the respect and knowledge of Demshitz to future generations and create one big happy Demshitz family.
+The goal of Demshitz is to teach the learned respect and knowledge of Demshitz to future generations and to create one big happy Demshitz family!

 Long live Demshitz.